How to Prevent Cardiac Diseases in Women

 - Cholesterol changes.
 Bad cholesterol, known as LDL, increases.

-- A substance called Fibrinogen increases, which causes blood to clot as well as heart attacks and brain hemorrhages.
+- A substance called fibrinogen increases, which causes blood to clot as well, increasing the risk of heart attacks and brain hemorrhages.

 - As we saw before, the arrival of menopause causes changes in you that makes you vulnerable to cardiac diseases.
 The decrease in estrogen levels is a determinant factor in these changes happening.